Those whitewashed cubiform houses in Santorini make my heart flutter.

 - Spend a night at Windmill Villas, a luxury windmill hotel with a private pool in Imerovigli.
 Can you sing, “I’m so fancy,” by Iggy Azalea with me?

-- Grab my camera and head to Perivolos Beach for the “sparkling azure blue waters and tranquil atmosphere,” and possibly some water sports.
+- Grab a camera and head to Perivolos Beach for the “sparkling azure blue waters and tranquil atmosphere,” and possibly some water sports.

 - Drink a Donkey beer (or several), brewed locally by Santorini Brewing Company.